In Conversation with Rachel Herbert – Trail’s End Beef

 RR2CS: Ranching is in your blood.
 You come from a long lineage of ranchers – you’re a fourth-generation rancher.
 How does that history influence the way you farm?

 When we started Trail’s End Beef, my husband, Tyler, and I asked ourselves: what can we do to keep the ranch and land vital?
 For us, grass finishing was a way to make a living off the land, but on a smaller-scale.
 We were starting out from scratch – with only a little piece of the family land and a few head of cattle.
 While grass finishing does amazing things for our landscape, it also creates a niche, financially speaking, allowing us to do a little bit more with a smaller land-base.
 Over the past century, my family has adapted and tried to find different ways to make a go of it on the ranch.
-For example, my grandmother had run a guest ranch in Great Depression of the 1930s, and later during WWII, to supplement farm income.
+For example, my great-grandmother ran a guest ranch in the Great Depression of the 1930s, and later during WWII, to supplement farm income.
 We’ve had to adapt to many challenges over the years.

 RR2CS: As a rancher, have you seen changes in the climate, or weather patterns over the years?